JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 ## Step 2: Generate features
-To pre-process real scATAC-seq data for training, scReadSim segment the reference genome into trustworthy peaks, trustworthy non-peaks and gray ares.
-Three modes are supported by scReadSim to generate these features: "macs3", "user" and "superset".
-Under default mode "macs3", scReadSim uses [MACS3](https://github.com/macs3-project/MACS) with stringent criteria to call trustworthy peaks (q-value `0.01`) and non-peaks (q-value `0.1`) from the input BAM file.
-Under mode "user", scReadSim requires user-specified trustworthy peaks and non-peaks for the input BAM file.
-These peaks and non-peaks could be obtained by users using their preferred peak calling methods.
-Under mode "superset", scReadSim requires user to specify a super set of potential open chromatin regions, including sources such as [ENCODE cCRE](https://screen.encodeproject.org/) (Candidate Cis-Regulatory Elements) collection.
-Then the trustworthy peaks and non-peaks will be selected from the superset peaks and the inter-genomic-regions between superset peaks, respectively.

-Then scReadSim defines gray areas as the genomic regions complementary to the peaks and non-peaks.
+To pre-process real scATAC-seq data for training, scReadSim segments the reference genome into trustworthy peaks, trustworthy non-peaks and gray ares.
+First scReadSim prepares the trustworthy peaks and non-peaks for the input BAM file.
+Then scReadSim defines gray areas as the genomic regions complementary to the trustworthy peaks and non-peaks.
 Three bed files recording peaks, non-peaks and gray areas will be prepared by scReadSim for following analysis.

 ### Specify output directory